The Gambling Commission

 Player 1 – (Jason) You’re really beautiful, are you a model?

 Presenter – Thanks Jason.
 This is a chat area for people playing the game, if you could keep the conversation away from personal observations, that would be great!
 Is this your first time playing here?

 If a player starts talking about the game being rigged, or the operator cheating

-Inform the player that operators are regulated and licenced and there is no possibility of the games being fixed.
+Inform the player that operators are regulated and licensed and there is no possibility of the games being fixed.

-Player 1 (Anne) (Types)– This game is fixed, I have not won a hand in ages.
+Player 1 (Anne) – This game is fixed, I have not won a hand in ages.

-Presenter – Hi Anne, I can assure you the games are not fixed, the operators are all regulated and licenced.
-You can check the operator website for details of how the game outcomes are decided and what the odds for each game are."
+Presenter – Hi Anne, I can assure you the games are not fixed, the operators are all regulated and licensed.
+You can check the operator website for details of how the game outcomes are decided and what the odds for each game are.

 If a conversation starts to become inappropriate in nature, for example someone starts talking about religion or politics

 - TV shows

 - No discussion with third parties of your customers